wiedymi/mediabunny/docs/guide/packets-and-samples.md

 ## Introduction

-Media data in Mediakit is present in two different forms:
+Media data in Mediabunny is present in two different forms:

 - **Packet:** Encoded media data, the result of an encoding process
 - **Sample:** Raw, uncompressed, presentable media data